-Taranaki District Health Board warmly welcomes applications for our Nurse Entry to Practice (NETP) and New Entry to Specialist (NESP) Programmes.
-The Taranaki nursing team is proud of the high quality nursing care provided to the Taranaki public and welcome new graduate nurses to join the strong and supportive team of nurses.
-As a nursing team we value innovative nursing care that uses evidence based knowledge and care delivered with compassion.
+Te Whatu Ora Taranaki warmly welcomes applications for our Nurse Entry to Practice (NETP) and New Entry to Specialist (NESP) Programmes.
+The Taranaki nursing team is proud of the high-quality nursing care provided to the Taranaki public and welcome new graduate nurses to join the strong and supportive team of nurses.
+As a nursing team we value innovative nursing care that uses evidence-based knowledge and care delivered with compassion.

 The NETP and NESP Programmes accommodate nursing graduates both within the hospital and primary care settings.
 The aim of the programmes is to provide graduate registered nurses support and professional development to facilitate their transition during their first year of practice.
-Upon completion of the year, nursing graduates will meet competencies and standards of practice in order to progress to competent level on the Professional Development and Recognition programme (PDRP) determined by the Nursing Council of New Zealand and Taranaki DHB.
+Upon completion of the programmes, nursing graduates will meet competencies and standards of practice in order to progress to competent level on the Professional Development and Recognition programme (PDRP) determined by the Nursing Council of New Zealand and Te Whatu Ora Taranaki.

-Taranaki DHB currently recruits nursing students who have completed and passed their New Zealand state final examinations, from around New Zealand.
-Taranaki DHB has one intake per year commencing in January.
-The number of places on the NETP/NESP programmes varies based on protected roles and vacancies across the DHB.
-Graduates will be informed of their clinical area prior to commencement as per the ACE process.
-The positions are a 13 month contract with the final month overlapping with the next year’s intake and FTE ranging from 0.8-1.0.
+Te Whatu Ora Taranaki currently recruits nursing applicants who have completed and passed their New Zealand state final examinations, from around New Zealand.
+We aim to have two intakes per year commencing in January and September.
+Numbers are dependent on vacancies within clinical areas - we consider each nursing vacancy as it arises for its suitability as a NETP/NESP nurse position.
+Successful applicants will be informed of their clinical area prior to commencement as per the ACE process.
+The positions are a permanent contract to Te Whatu Ora Taranaki with FTE ranging from 0.8-1.0.

 If you are a New Zealand (NZ) trained registered nurse who has completed a Bachelor of Nursing in NZ (or are about to), we invite you to apply via Advanced Choice or Employment (ACE).
 To be eligible to apply to ACE the following criteria applies: